Dash0 Raises $110M Series B at $1B Valuation

 Choosing a Python Logging Library in 2026

 Python's logging ecosystem has always looked different from most languages.
-Rather than leaving developers to choose between competing third-party options, Python shipped a comprehensive logging module in the standard library from day one.
-That head start means most Python code already uses logging at some level, and every third-party alternative builds on top of it, wraps around it, or deliberately replaces it.
+Rather than leaving developers to choose between competing third-party options, it shipped a comprehensive logging module in the standard library which meant most Python code already uses logging at some level, and every third-party alternative builds on top of it, wraps around it, or deliberately replaces it.

 But the standard library module has real friction points.
 Configuration is verbose, structured output requires extra work, and the API carries design decisions from the early 2000s that feel dated against modern expectations.
 That friction is why other libraries exist and continue to grow.